 Again, like the graduate courses, other departments have undergraduate-level courses that have value for nonprofit professionals.
-Education, for example, has coursework in family and human services.
+The College of Education, for example, has coursework in family and human services.

-Courses of Special Interest to the Local Nonprofit Sector
+Courses of Special Interest to the Regional Nonprofit Sector

 PPPM 687: Nonprofit Board Governance